solliancenet/Solliance_AI_Led_business_process_automation/Whiteboard design session/WDS student guide - AI-led business process automation.md

 Contoso Healthcare is a major hospital network consisting of multiple locations across the United States.
 One of Contoso Healthcare's most significant needs is to have the ability to process handwritten and electronically filled medical claims forms.
 Each hospital needs to provide filled forms to Contoso Healthcare's central offices in a standard fashion.
 Currently, claims forms are completed as both digital files and physical paper documents.
 Employees then review each document and enter data manually into the claims system.
 Contoso Healthcare is looking to automate the business process of obtaining claim forms, extracting claims form data to reduce overall form processing time, data-entry errors, and the loss of physical documents.
 Contoso can also then re-direct their employees to more impactful tasks and increase overall productivity.

 In addition to medical claims form processing, Contoso is looking to automate the process of transcribing, translating, and storing patient/doctor visit audio recordings.
 Currently, each hospital records audio files of patient/physician visits.
 This data is archived on-premises at each hospital and used strictly as an auditing tool should the details of any visit be questioned.
 When the results of a patient visit are challenged, the recording of the visit is retrieved and audibly reviewed by hospital employees.
 Unfortunately, this manual review process is not standard across the hospital network.
 As a result, each hospital has its own methods of dealing with patient audio file storage, retrieval, and review.
-A translation may also be needed in addition to patient audio transcription should the visit language is other than US English (en-US).
+A translation may also be needed in addition to patient audio transcription when the visit language is not US English (en-US).
 Currently, multiple language interpreters need to be on-hand at each hospital for the manual audio review process.

-Contoso Healthcare wants to implement useful reporting visualizations over the extracted claims processing data.
+Contoso Healthcare wants to implement useful reporting visualizations over the extracted claims processing data, such as visualizing the .
 Doctors are also interested in extracting key insights from the patient visit audio transcriptions, preferably via search functionality made available in their internal portal site.

 ### Customer needs

-1. Claims forms need to be obtained from each hospital in the network in a consistent manner.
+1. Claims forms and patient visit audio files need to be obtained from each hospital in the network in a consistent manner.

 2. An automated process should extract data from claims forms submitted.

 3. A report needs to be created to provide a visualization on total charges versus the amount paid for a specified date range obtained from claims form processing.

-4. Patient visit audio recordings must be obtained from each hospital in the network in a consistent manner.

-5. Audio of the patient visit must be transcribed.
+4. Audio of the patient visit must be transcribed.

-6. If the patient visit audio is not in English.
+5. If the patient visit audio is not in English.
 Transcribed text must be translated into English (en-US).

-7. Transcribed patient audio must be made searchable from the internal web portal.
+6. Transcribed patient audio must be made searchable from the internal web portal.

 ### Customer objections

 1. Claims forms are filled out either electronically or are handwritten.
 We have a concern that handwritten input will not be able to be processed.

 2. Patient visit audio may involve conversations in languages other than English.
-We need a solution that can identify and transcribe from multiple languages into English (en-US).
+We need a solution that can identify and translate from multiple languages into English (en-US).

-3. We want to extract insight into the audio transcriptions from the patient visit.
-We would like a way to extract key information in our searches, however, we don't have a data dictionary of medical terms.
-Is there a way to automatically index our transcripts to surface medical terminology?
+3. We want to extract insight from the audio transcriptions of patient visits through our internal portal searches.
+However, we don't have a data dictionary of medical terms.
+Is there a solution to analyze our audio transcripts to surface medical terminologies, such as dosages, medications, and diagnoses?

 ### Infographic for common scenarios